 Observation of the elusive PKJKP

-Barbara Romanowicz 5 minute read
+Aimin Cao, Barbara Romanowicz, Nozomu Takeuchi 5 minute read

 We document a high signal to noise phase that agrees with theoretical predictions for PKJKP.
 Envelope modeling of the PKJKP waveform implies a slightly larger shear velocity gradient with depth in the inner core than that in PREM model.